corey-buchanan/pio_chip/README.md

 # TODOs

-- Decide on number of cores and FSMs/core (likely 4 and 4)
+[x] Decide on number of cores and FSMs/core - 4 cores, 4 FSMs/core
+  - 2x the # of cores of the RPI PIO, but same #FSMs per core.
+Will require adjusting some of the memory mapped registers.
-- Add control registers
+[ ] Add control registers
-- Add FIFO buffers
+[ ] Add FIFO buffers
-- Add GPIO
+[ ] Add GPIO
-- Add scratch registers
+[x] Add scratch registers
-- Add SPI controller
+[ ] Add SPI controller
-- Create instructions for programming the instruction memory and control registers
-- Implement instructions in the FSM
+[ ] Create instructions for programming the instruction memory and control registers [-] Implement instructions in the FSM
-- Implement delay cycles
+[ ] Implement delay cycles
-- Create integration tests
+[ ] Create integration tests
-- Unit test everything
+[-] Unit test everything
-- Separate 2 resets, global reset and soft reset (see note on fsm.v)
-- Build an assembler, or import it to make testing easier
-- Implement clock divider
+[ ] Separate 2 resets, global reset and soft reset (see note on fsm.v) [ ] Build an assembler, or import it to make testing easier [ ] Implement clock divider
+[ ] Document anything that is different than the PIO

 # Instruction Encoding Reference